j2css/j2c-importer/README.md

 ### Limitations:

+- Only works properly with full style sheets (inline styles will require mild manual cleaning).
 - Comments are dropped
 - Some CSS hacks may end up mangled.
 Check twice (or thrice).
 - May be more conservative than needed to ensure that `source` and `j2c.sheet(importer.toJ2c(sheet))` are functionally equivalent.